John McLaughlin (host): Political positions

 McLaughlin with Richard Nixon on May 3, 1974.

 McLaughlin was originally a Democrat, but changed his party affiliation to Republican and opposed the Vietnam War, in particular, in a 1970 Republican run for the office of U.S. Senator from Rhode Island, where he called for the war's rapid end.
 McLaughlin was "in frequent conflict with his [Jesuit] superiors, who disapproved of his 1970 run", an event used by Elizabeth Jensen to characterise his style as "[c]ombative... from the beginning".
 (They had given permission to Robert Drinan, a fellow Jesuit and an antiwar Democrat, who ran that year for a Massachusetts seat in the U.S. House, and successfully.)
 McLaughlin, "chastised by the bishop of Providence", ran regardless, and lost "by a wide margin" to the incumbent, Senator John O. Pastore.

-Despite the loss, McLaughlin would make the move to the nation's capitol in 1971, joining U.S. President Richard Nixon's staff as a speechwriter, and special assistant to the president, positions arising after Pat Buchanan, then a White House speechweriter, felt affinity for McLaughlin's views about the "leanings of the country’s 'broadcasting hierarchy'".
+Despite the loss, McLaughlin would make the move to the nation's capitol in 1971, joining U.S. President Richard Nixon's staff as a speechwriter, and special assistant to the president, positions arising after Pat Buchanan, then a White House speechwriter, felt affinity for McLaughlin's views about the "leanings of the country’s 'broadcasting hierarchy'".
 In those roles, he was given the nickname of "Nixon’s Priest", and identified as an ardent war supporter, apart from his speechwriting duties, giving "frequent speeches in defense of the president’s conduct of the Vietnam War".
 According to one source, McLaughlin’s position in the White House was abolished at the start of President Gerald Ford's administration; according to another, he spent a further two months working under President Ford, when Vice President Ford succeeded Nixon after the latter's resignation in August 1974.
 McLaughlin would petition Pope Paul VI to be relieved of his obligations as a priest (i.e., for "laicization"), and leave the Catholic priesthood to marry, in 1975.